elbolt/acuLin-speech/README.md

-# Acoustic and Linguistic Encoding Analysis Pipelines for mTRF Models of Natural, Continuous Speech
+# Acoustic and linguistic ecoding analysis pipelines for mTRF models based on natural, continuous speech

 ## Description